“Another story on what most Americans don’t know about the Navy’s role in the Vietnam War.”

 Within a short period of time, we received orders for the ship to leave the dock before sunset and to proceed back to Subic Bay.
 The Navy technical experts were to stay on board and continue efforts to fix the ship’s evaporators while en route to Subic Bay.
 The ship got underway at 1832 from Da Nang harbor and transited through Vinh Da Nang back out into the waters of the Gulf of Tonkin bound for Subic Bay.
-Goodbye, Vietnam, at least for now. ..If you would like to read more of my story from “Striking Eight Bells,” use one of these links to booksellers: Amazon.com: Books, Barnes and Noble Booksellers, BAM –Books A Million and Smashword.com eBooks.
+Goodbye, Vietnam, at least for now…To read “Striking Eight Bells,” use one of these links to booksellers: Amazon.com: Books, Barnes and Noble Booksellers, BAM –Books A Million and Smashword.com eBooks.

 The stories in these posts and the book; “Striking Eight Bells: A Vietnam Memoir,” reflect the author’s recollection of events.
 Some names, locations, and identifying characteristics have been changed to protect the privacy of those depicted.
 Dialogue has been recreated from memory.
 Dates, times, and locations were recreated from declassified U.S. Navy records and others.
 Photographs used are either public domain or owned by the author.
 Illustrations and maps used were either created by the author or in the public domain.
 The stories in these posts and the book are solely the opinion of the author and not the publisher, Richter Publishing, LLC.